reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 echo "Successfully provisioned resources"
 ```

-The script creates an SNS topic with name `user-account-created` and an SQS queue named `dispatch-email-notification`.
+The script creates an SNS topic with the name `user-account-created` and an SQS queue named `dispatch-email-notification`.
 After creating these resources, it subscribes the queue to the created SNS topic.
 We will copy this script to the path `/etc/localstack/init/ready.d` in the LocalStack container for execution in our integration test class.

 ### Starting LocalStack via Testcontainers